 Qualified drug hits that meet the entry criteria will be considered for HTLP funding.
-The goal of a Hit-to-Lead program is to convert drug hits derived from Japanese compound libraries into lead series through a comprehensive assessment of chemical integrity, synthetic accessibility, functional behavior, and structure-activity relationships (SAR), as well as bio-physiochemical and absorption, distribution, metabolism and excretion (ADME) properties.
+The goal and key requirement of the Hit-to-Lead Platform is to convert drug hits derived from Japanese compound libraries into lead series through a comprehensive assessment of chemical integrity, synthetic accessibility, scalability and novelty, functional behavior, and structure-activity relationships (SAR), as well as bio-physiochemical and absorption, distribution, metabolism and excretion (ADME) properties.
 This lead-generation step is critical as it is the earliest point at which knowledge-driven decisions about compounds can be made.
 An early, rigorous assessment can focus resources on the most promising lead series and projects.
 To address the high attrition rate at the early stage of drug discovery, it is preferable that applications include multiple hit series.

-Criteria for Entry
+Criteria for Eligibility